 Emergency Dental Care

-If you believe you are having a dental emergency, please contact us immediately at (904) 877-5855 for the Normandy office or (904) 595-3818 for the Lakewood office.
+If you believe you are having a dental emergency, please contact us immediately at (904) 877-5855 for the Normandy Lake Dentistry at Normandy office or (904) 595-3818 for the Normandy Lake Dentistry at Lakewood office, or (904) 278-9011 for the Normandy Lake Dentistry at Orange Park office.
 If it is outside of our office hours (Monday, Wednesday, Friday 8 a.m. - 4 p.m and Tuesday, Thursday 10 a.m. - 6 p.m) or we were unable to answer the phone, please leave a message and we will return your call as soon as possible.

 Cost of a Dental Emergency

 Dental emergencies follow the same payment guidelines as normal dental practices.
 For a list of our accepted insurance providers, forms of payment, and all other payment information, visit our financial page.

 Dental emergencies are any dental problems that need immediate treatment to stop bleeding, save a tooth, treat a severe infection, or alleviate severe pain.
 Severe infections or tooth abscesses can be life-threatening and you should call your dentist immediately.
 If your dentist is unavailable, see urgent care at your nearest medical facility.